 Analytical and Critical Thinking

 Fire is a destructive force that doesn’t always leave a trail of evidence.
-An individual who is interested in becoming a certified fire investigator needs to constantly use analytical and critical thinking skills at the scene and throughout a fire investigation
+An individual who is interested in becoming a certified fire investigator needs to constantly use analytical and critical thinking skills at the scene and throughout a fire investigation.

-When fire investigators arrive on the scene, they must make note of the scene, evaluate for the presence of safety hazards, and look for fire patterns, and evidence including tire tracks or shoe prints.
+When fire investigators arrive on the scene, they must make note of the scene, evaluate for the presence of safety hazards, and look for fire patterns and evidence, including tire tracks or shoe prints.
 For fire investigators, everything can be evidence, from the pattern of broken glass to traces of biological evidence.

 Observation and Attention to Detail